 Latvia aims at providing equal and high-quality electronic communications services throughout the territory of Latvia to all residents, state and local government institutions, enterprises and socio-economic driving drivers.
 The speeds of at least 100 Mbps, upgradable to gigabit, in both urban and rural areas are planned as well as 5G coverage for all large urban areas.
-Through the broadband project, the coverage will be improved for the rural regions of Latvia as operators will be able to provide access services using neutral passive optical infrastructure supported by state aid programme.
+Through the broadband project, the coverage will be improved for the rural regions of Latvia as operators are able to provide access services using neutral passive optical infrastructure supported by state aid programme.
 Latvia supports the Gigabit society targets in the policy plan for the electronic communications sector 2018-2020.
-The new Electronic communications sector development plan for 2021-2027 as well as the Digital Transformation Guidelines for 2021-2027 were approved in 2021.
+The Electronic communications sector development plan for 2021-2027 as well as the Digital Transformation Guidelines for 2021-2027 were approved in 2021.
 The national 5G roadmap was approved by the Cabinet of Ministers in February 2020.

 National broadband strategy and policy